MindfulLearner/dima-portfolio/README.md

 # Dima Portfolio

-# OPEN SOURCE IDEA / Developer Program Member
+# OPEN SOURCE IDEA
 i would like to give feat where you can git push from my website like a message and will be showed there, so we will be using Github API to do this!

+IMAGE BELOW OUTADED IM using Lambda for that.

 ![image](https://github.com/user-attachments/assets/5102bfe4-65c9-4f78-ac23-fb1289274493)